google-research/google-research/tf3d/doc/setup.md

     sudo apt install protobuf-compiler python3-dev
     ```

-1. Follow the instructions in `tf3d/ops` folder to install the `docker` and
+1. Follow the instructions in `tf3d/ops` folder to prepare the sparse conv ops.
-    compile the custom ops.

 ## Prepare the data

 Please follow the instructions in [TensorFlow 3D Datasets](tf3d_datasets.md).

+Now you are ready to start [training or evaluation](usage.md) or try one of our demos.